 2a.
 Health Insurance

-Recommendation: Offer an employer-provided health insurance plan to each employee working 750 hours or more and his/her dependents, paying 80% of the health insurance premium for eligible full-time employees and 50% of the incremental cost for eligible dependents.
+Recommendation: Offer an employer-provided health insurance plan to each employee working 750 hours or more and their dependents, paying 80% of the health insurance premium for eligible full-time employees and 50% of the incremental cost for eligible dependents.
 The portion of the premium paid by the employer may be adjusted for less than full-time staff.
 Enrollment must be done within 30 days of hire or qualifying event.
+For employees on Medicare who are enrolled in Medicare Part A and Part B and elect the UUA’s Medicare Supplement, the Congregation will pay 80% of the employee’s premium for the Supplement and 50% of the additional cost of coverage for any enrolled dependents.

 Explanation: Employer-provided health insurance remains the primary avenue to health care in America.
 Coverage should be made available either through the UUA Health Plan or another health insurance plan with comparable benefits.
 Some employees obtain their health insurance through their spouse.
 Congregations/Employers can reimburse employees on a tax-free basis for the incremental cost of participation in another group plan (e.g., spouse's employer's plan).
 Employees must not be reimbursed for individual (non-group) coverage, as this violates ACA provisions.